bots000/Advanced_Computer_Systems_Shared/Project4/readme.md

 Shown above, the results show that even for much higher match quantities, the execution time remained around 0.275 seconds.
 This suggests that the key limiting factor was the ability to move through the array, not the ability to extract indices.
 This does make sense, given that even for the cases of the highest number of matches, the indices make up a small fraction of the full data.
 If the inverse was true, it is likely that the relationship would be much more linear between matches and time.
 Given the current results, if we wanted to speed up the index finding, we would need more AVX units from other cores instead of just 1.
 Alternatively, switching to a lower sized encoding (32/16/8) would allow for much faster execution by increasing the number of checks per loop.
 This would come at the cost of using more complicated encoding schemes to prevent overlap.
 For many cases though, it is more favorable to sacrifice initial encoding time to gain search efficiency.

 ## Prefix Scan Speed Results

+The results from the prefix search highlight several important aspects of our implementation.
+First, for the prefix encoding search, the worst case is somewhat decoupled from the amount of expected matches.
+The reason for the spike in time despite the low matches is likely due the range spanning the boundary of a higher level parent, meaning that more items need to be scanned.
+A potential solution is a rework of the tree that maps its neighbors together, allowing for an easier traversal across layers.
+Second, the SIMD query scales strongly with the number of matches.
+This is because it is doing a single query value at a time, greatly reducing the efficiency.
+If this were to be reimplemented with an emphasis on ensuring the array is only iterated through once, it is very likely that there would be a significant speedup.

 # Conclusion